Site Clearance Insurance

 Site clearance insurance with public liability cover

-Our site clearance insurance includes public liability insurance as standard.
+Site clearance insurance includes public liability insurance as standard.
 This provides you with protection in the event that your work causes damage or injury to your client, a member of the public, or the property you’re working in.
 Site clearance has the potential to uncover unexpected dangers on a site, which means that you will need to take every step to reduce any potential damage to a client’s property.
 Claims being made against your business, or yourself personally as the business owner, will have a considerable impact on your bottom line.
-Public liability insurance saves you from having to worry about that, with Tradesman Saver ensuring you’re not responsible for paying for the consequences of these mistakes.
-Public liability comes as standard a part of our insurance package.
+Public liability insurance saves you from having to worry about that, with your insurer making sure you’re not responsible for paying for the consequences of these mistakes.
+Public liability comes as standard as part of a liability insurance package.